 Speed of Sound in Solid, Liquid and Gases

 Similarly, the density of a liquid is greater than the density of a gas.
-Therefore the distances between molecules is more in liquids than in solids but is less than in gases.
-Hence speed of sound in liquids lies in between the speed of sound in solids and gases.
+Therefore the distances between molecules are more in liquids than in solids but are less than in gases.
+Hence the speed of sound in liquids lies in between the speed of sound in solids and gases.

 We should remember that the speed of sound is independent of the density of the medium when it enters a liquid or solid.
 Since gases expand to fill the given space, density is quite uniform irrespective of the type of gas.
 This clearly isn’t the case with solids and liquids.